-T record Only public sections are allowed in the definition or in any of its components (i.e., equation, algorithm, initial equation, initial algorithm and protected sections are not allowed).
+record Only public sections are allowed in the definition or in any of its components (i.e., equation, algorithm, initial equation, initial algorithm and protected sections are not allowed).
 May not be used in connections.
 The elements of a record may not have prefixes input, output, inner, outer, or flow.
 Enhanced with implicitly available record constructor function, see Section 12.6.
 Additionally, record components can be used as component references in expressions and in the left hand side of assignments, subject to normal type compatibility rules. type May only be predefined types, enumerations, array of type, or classes extending from type.
 Enhanced to extend from predefined types.
 [No other specialized class has this property] model Identical to class, the basic class concept, i.e., no restrictions and no enhancements. block Same as model with the restriction that each connector component of a block must have prefixes input and/or output for all connector variables.
 [The purpose is to model input/output blocks of block diagrams.
 Due to the restrictions on input and output prefixes, connections between blocks are only possible according to block diagram semantic] function See Section 12.2 for restrictions and enhancements of functions. connector No equations are allowed in the definition or in any of its components.
 Enhanced to allow connect() to components of connector classes. package May only contain declarations of classes and constants.
 Enhanced to allow import of elements of packages.
-(See also Chapter 13 on packages.) operator Similar to package; but may only contain declarations of functions.
-May only be placed in a record or package and it is not legal to extend from any of its enclosing scopes.
-(See also Section Chapter 14). operator function Shorthand for an operator with exactly one function; same restriction as function class and in addition may only be placed in a record or package and it is not legal to extend from any of its enclosing scopes. ["operator function foo end foo;" is conceptually treated as "operator foo function foo1 end foo1;end foo;"]
+(See also Chapter 13 on packages.) operator record Similar to record; but operator overloading is possible, and due to this the typing rules are different - see Chapter 6.
+It is not legal to extend from an operator record, except as a short class definition modifying the default attributes for the component elements directly inside the operator record.
+It is not legal to extend from any of its enclosing scopes.
+(See Chapter 14). operator Similar to package; but may only contain declarations of functions.
+May only be placed in an operator record or in a package inside an operator record and it is not legal to extend from any of its enclosing scopes.
+(See also Chapter 14). operator function Shorthand for an operator with exactly one function; same restriction as function class and in addition may only be placed in an operator record or in a package inside an operator record and it is not legal to extend from any of its enclosing scopes. ["operator function foo end foo;" is conceptually treated as "operator foo function foo1 end foo1; end foo;"]